News Central (American TV program): History

 News Central was launched on October 28, 2002, with WSMH's News At Ten.
 The format was original announced to be rolled out to Sinclair stations currently not offering news.
-But after a successful beta run at WSMH, Sinclair announced that three stations with newscasts would be next in converting to the format during the first quarter of 2003.
+But after a successful trial run at WSMH, Sinclair announced that three stations with newscasts would be next in converting to the format during the first quarter of 2003.
 By April 2003, News Central was planning to launch its own Washington bureau.
 By December 2003, 12 Sinclair stations were using the News Central format.

 News Central ended all newscasts effective March 31, 2006; after that date, its stations either returned to a more traditional in-house newscast format, outsourced their newscast to a larger station in the market, or cancelled their newscasts entirely.
 Others, like WSMH, teamed up with non-affiliate stations in their market to either simulcast other stations' newscasts or jointly produce a news program.
 WYZZ and WUHF went into LMAs with other stations in their markets.

+Sinclair later revisited the concept of a centralized news operation with The National Desk, a national news program that features contributions and reports from Sinclair's local stations.